sbn-psi/madi/README.md

 ## Usage - Integrate

-By default, MADI does not actually integrate anything, and only runs a readiness check.
-If you want to integrate a bundle, you will need to specify a destination directory for the integrated bundle:
+By default, MADI just performs the readiness checks and returns a readiness report.
+If you want to integrate the delta bundle into the archived bundle to create a new version of the bundle, specify a destination directory for the integrated bundle:

 `(venv)  $ /path/to/madi/main.py -s intgrated_bundle_directory previous_bundle_directory delta_bundle_directory`

+*Note:  Mission archivers don't need to use this function.*

 Once you run this, MADI will perform a series of checks on your bundle, collections, and data products, and send the results to a terminal.
 Any problems will appear with the prefix WARNING or ERROR.
 If there are no problems, then an